Best Alternate Finder — FAQ

 How is the TAF “highlighted at ETA”?

-You can enter up to six ICAOs to restrict alternates to known commercial-class airports.
+You can enter up to six ICAOs to restrict alternates to known desired airports.
 When this is enabled:

 Why do I see a disclaimer each time?